 Need a biocompatibility analysis?

-Measurlabs offers high-quality biocompatibility testing for medical devices according to ISO 10993 and other relevant standards, such as ISO 11737 for assessing bioburden and ISO 18562 for evaluating devices with breathing gas pathways.
+Measurlabs offers high-quality biocompatibility testing for medical devices according to ISO 10993 and other widely recognized standards, such as ISO 11737 for assessing bioburden and ISO 18562 for evaluating devices with breathing gas pathways.

 Our experts are also happy to help with any questions about the tests and the required samples.
 Contact us with your testing needs and sample specifications using the form below, and we will get back to you within one business day.